-The cosmetology certificate program consists of 12 calendar months (regular pace) or 11 months (fast pace); students register for each semester (Fall, Spring, & Summer).
+The cosmetology certificate program consists of 11 calendar months.
+Students register for each semester (Fall, Spring, & Summer).
 New students are only accepted for Fall and Spring semesters.
 Evening classes are also available (18 Months).
 The program is offered in Wharton only.
-Inquiries concerning admission and registration should be directed to the Cosmetology Department at 979-532-6422.
+Inquiries concerning admission and registration to the program should be directed to the Cosmetology Department at 979-532-6422.
 Capstone Experience: Mock State Board Exam